-The purpose of Field Practicum IV is to give the student the opportunity in implementing advanced social work practice theory and skills in either the advanced clinical practice concentration or the management concentration.
-The student is expected to participate at their field agency placement two
+4 credit hours • Prerequisites: Successful completion of all foundation courses and SWK 610, SWK 615, SWK 620, SWK 625, SWK 635 or SWK 655, SWK 630, SWK 640, and SWK 645.
+The purpose of Field Practicum IV is to give the student the opportunity in implementing advanced social work practice theory and skills in either the advanced clinical practice concentration or the

-Theology Course Descriptions
+Theology

-PHI 502 Philosophical Foundations of Theology
+PHI 502: Philosophical Foundations for Theology

-This course is a survey of the Western philosophical tradition from its beginnings in Greek thought to the twentieth century; it includes the reading and analysis of texts by Plato, Aristotle, Augustine, Aquinas, Descartes, Kant, and Nietzsche.
+3 credit hours • This course is a survey of the Western philosophical tradition from its beginnings in Greek thought to the twentieth century; it includes the reading and analysis of texts by Plato, Aristotle, Augustine, Aquinas, Descartes, Kant, and Nietzsche.

-THY 501 Hebrew Scriptures: History and Theology
+THY 501: Hebrew Scriptures: History and Theology

-This course is a critical introduction to the history of ancient Israel through a literary-historical analysis of the biblical text, including a more focused study of key books, passages, and theological themes (e.g., covenant and prophecy).
+3 credit hours • This course is a critical introduction to the history of ancient Israel through a literary-historical analysis of the biblical text, including a more focused study of key books, passages, and theological themes (e.g., covenant and prophecy).
 The course provides the students with adequate tools to pursue further study of the Hebrew Scriptures.

-THY 502 Christian Scriptures: History and Theology
+THY 502: Christian Scriptures: History and Theology

-This is a critical introduction to the history and theology of the New Testament, including employment of contemporary tools of interpretation.
+3 credit hours • This is a critical introduction to the history and theology of the New Testament, including employment of contemporary tools of interpretation.

-THY 513 Worship, Sacraments, and Liturgy: Theology and Praxis
+THY 513: Worship, Sacraments, and Liturgy: Theology and Praxis

-This course continues the Christian ecclesial and personal understanding regarding worship, ritual, and sacraments.
+3 credit hours • This course continues the Christian ecclesial and personal understanding regarding worship, ritual, and sacraments.
 The praxis includes preparing and perhaps leading sacramental and ritual celebrations.

-THY 521 Christian Ethics I: Foundations
+THY 521: Christian Ethics I: Foundations

-This introduction to moral theology explores the basic principles and methods that will enable individuals to assess moral arguments and to give a credible theological defense of one's position on current moral issues.
+3 credit hours • This introduction to moral theology explores the basic principles and methods that will enable individuals to assess moral arguments and to give a credible theological defense of one's position on current moral issues.
 Christian ethics lays the foundations for discerning and living Christian life.

-THY 522 Christian Ethics II: Social Justice and Public Ethics
+THY 522: Christian Ethics II: Social Justice and Public Ethics

-This course explores the Catholic social teaching and social justice issues in business and politics.
+3 credit hours • This course explores the Catholic social teaching and social justice issues in business and politics.
 This course explores the great Catholic social teaching beginning with the papal encyclicals and then the letters of the American Bishops on peace, the economy, capital punishment, etc. (Students may substitute REL 523 for this course with permission of the Director.)

-THY 523 Christian Ethics III: Medical-Moral Issues
+THY 523: Christian Ethics III: Medical-Moral Issues

-This course studies the ethical principles related to medical-moral concerns, such as abortion, stemcell research, sexual reproduction, and end-of-life issues.
+3 credit hours • This course studies the ethical principles related to medical-moral concerns, such as abortion, stemcell research, sexual reproduction, and end-of-life issues.